mjcross/esp32_onewire/README.md

 ## Example program

 The quickest way to understand a library is to see it in action.
 So this repository shows a simple example to take readings from several [DS18B20](https://www.analog.com/media/en/technical-documentation/data-sheets/ds18b20.pdf) temperature sensors.

-By default the example uses GPIO_4 for the 1-Wire bus but this can be easily changed (see `main.c`).
+By default the example uses GPIO_4 for the 1-Wire bus but this can be changed easily (see `main.c`).
+To function reliably the 1-Wire bus needs an external pull-up resistor (typically about 4k) from this pin to the +3.3v supply.

-The example is in the `main` folder, and the library itself is in the `components` folder.
+The example is in the `main` folder and the library itself is in the `components` folder.

-The project can be built using idy.py or VSCode; instructions are beyond the scope of this README, but are well explained in the ESP [Getting Started](https://docs.espressif.com/projects/esp-idf/en/v5.0.1/esp32/get-started/index.html) documentation.
+The project can be built using idy.py or VSCode; instructions are beyond the scope of this README but are well explained in the ESP [Getting Started](https://docs.espressif.com/projects/esp-idf/en/v5.0.1/esp32/get-started/index.html) documentation.

 ## File layout